 Just read Michael Jarmer’s novel Monster Talk and tweeted about it.
 It’s extraordinary.
 Why isn’t it a best seller?
 Everyone read this book! about love, childhood, the monster within, and Mary Shelly’s Frankenstein.
 A young child, Victor, lives in Arizona, grows up with the family story that he is descended from ‘the monster’– the boy goes to school, gets bullied, falls in love with his teacher and when she dies, wants to bring her back to life.
 Adventures ensue.
 The writer has given us a meditation on loving, childhood, immortality, and Mary Shelly’s great masterpiece that is worthy of it.
 If anyone is a Mary Shelly fan, they should read this modern twist on the story.
 Quite delightful.
 Jarmer is a new favorite writer.

-Winter/Spring Events and Workshops
+Fall/Winter 2014 Events and Workshops